MinecraftCS/MCCS-Client/README.md

-# MineCS Client - rd-132211
+# MineCS Client - (Pre-Classic) rd-132211

-This is the MCCS Team's port of Minecraft version rd-132211.
+This is the MCCS Team's port of Minecraft version (Pre-Classic) rd-132211.

 ## Version Changelog